marloquemegusta/tensorflow_object_detection_guide/README.md

 # Tensorflow object detection API guide

 This document aims to cover the whole process of training an object detection model using tensorflow object detection API.
 Their API is well documented, but there are some things that are not so easy to follow.
-This guide asumes you alredy have your images labeled using labelme tool available here: https://github.com/wkentaro/labelme.
+This guide assumes you already have your images labeled using labelme tool available here: https://github.com/wkentaro/labelme.
 We will review:
   - How to install the API itself and how to troubleshoot some o the problems that you could encounter (because I did)
   - How to convert your annotations file (.json files) produced by labeleme and turn them into .tfrecord files, which are required to train a tensorflow model.
 We will review the process for bounding boxes only annotations and mask annotations also
-  - How to train the model by downloading a pre-trained one from tensorflow model-zoo and fine tunning it using the parameters set in a config file
+  - How to train the model by downloading a pre-trained one from tensorflow model-zoo and fine tuning it using the parameters set in a config file
   - How to export the trained model and use it to generate predictions on a given set of images

 ## Cloning this repo
-You need to clone this repository, as this guide asumes you follow the same directory sctructure that I do:
+You need to clone this repository, as this guide assumes you follow the same directory structure that I do:
 ![project structure](https://github.com/marloquemegusta/tensorflow_object_detection_guide/blob/master/project_structure.PNG?raw=true)
 You can do it by typing:
 ```sh